magalhaes-andre/api-sandbox/readme.md

         - pure/framework
 - infrastructure
     - _still not so sure, but something to get you up and running with fewer steps as possible_

-Here it is the design of the application purpose using C4 Diagrams as a basis:

-_not yet implemented_